Residency

 Tax Rates

-In 2018, the corporate rate was reduced to 23%.
-Dividends from the company to an individual are taxed at rates ranging from 25% to 33%, resulting in a combined distributed corporate profits from 42.25-48.41%.
-Special reduced corporate rates applied to technology enterprises.
+The standard corporate tax rate is 23%.
+Dividends from the company to an individual are taxed at rates ranging from 25% to 33%, resulting in a combined distributed corporate profit from 42.25-48.41%.
+Special reduced corporate rates are applied to technology enterprises.

 Self-employed

-Salaries and business profits of self-employed individuals are subject to individual; income taxes as outlined above and to Bituach Leumi rates.
+Salaries and business profits of self-employed individuals are subject to individual income taxes as outlined above and in the Bituach Leumi rates.

 VAT

 Value-Added Tax (VAT) in Israel, is applied to most goods and services, including imported goods and services.
-As of 1 October 2015, the standard was lowered to 17%, from 18%.
+The current standard VAT rate is 17%.
 Certain items are zero-rated which includes exported goods and the provision of certain services to non-residents.
-The value of imported goods for VAT purposes includes the customs duty, purchase tax and other levies.
-Exempt dealers must have annual revenues below NIS 100,491
+The value of imported goods for VAT purposes includes customs duty, purchase tax, and other levies.
+Exempt dealers must have annual revenues below NIS 120,000 as of 2024.

 Electronic filing of VAT is mandatory in Israel.